 While many previous studies have suggested that CaMK1/4 and CaMKK can function in the same pathway, our results indicating that CMK-1, but not CKK-1, functions in responding to mechanical stimuli and habituation are also not the first findings to indicate that CaMK1/4 can function independently of CaMKK.
 In C. elegans, Kimura et al. (26) found that CMK-1 is expressed in more neurons than is CKK-1 and that although CKK-1 enhanced the CMK-1- dependent phosphorylation of a transcription factor (CREB), CMK-1 was able to phosphorylate CREB in the absence of CKK-1.
 Similarly, Satterlee et al. (34) found that CMK-1, but not CKK-1, functioned to regulate AFD sensory neuron specific gene expression in C. elegans.
 These findings also appear to be consistent with studies in vertebrate organisms where CaMK1 is known to have a wider expression profile than CaMKK (reviewed in 35).
 These data indicate that either in some cases (i) activation of CaMK1/4 by calmodulin alone may be sufficient to activate the kinase in the context of some biological signaling or (ii) CaMK1/4 is activated via phosphorylation by another unidentified kinase.
 Although these possibilities are not necessarily mutually exclusive, our results that showed that the cmk-1(gk691866) point mutant, T179I, and the cmk-1(oy21) null mutant fail to complement in the context of naïve mechanosenory responding and habituation indicate that, at least in this organism and these phenotypes, CMK-1 is activated via phosphorylation by another unidentified kinase.

-Through cell specific rescue experiments we demonstrate that CMK-1 functions in the ALM, AVM and/or PLM sensory neurons of the tap withdrawal circuit for naïve responding to tap and habituation at a 60 s ISI.
-Because our cell-specific genetic rescue of CMK-1 in the mechanosensory neurons only resulted in a partial behavioral rescue of the habituation phenotypes of cmk-1 mutants, it is possible that CMK-1 may also function in additional neurons, such as the command interneurons or the motor neurons.
-Another possible reason for the partial behavioral rescue using this construct might be due to the technical limitations resulting from the methods used for cell-specific genetic rescues in C. elegans.
-The rescuing construct does not include the endogenous promoter, introns, nor the endogenous 3’ UTR.
-In addition, standard C. elegans microinjection results in overexpression of the rescue constructs, which could alter the protein’s function.

-What remains unclear is where within the mechanosensory neurons these changes are occurring.
-For example does habituation at a 60s ISI modulate the mechanosensory neurons by altering synaptic release and/or cell excitability?
-To try to address this we looked at the subcellular localization of CMK-1::GFP in the mechanosensory cells.
-We were able to localize this construct to the cytoplasm and observe its absence from the nucleus, however, as the construct was diffusely localized throughout the cytoplasm of the entire neuron we were unable use this as a method to discretely localize where the molecular changes that mediate habituation in these cells may be occurring.
+Future work is aimed at identifying the cellular and subcellular site of action for CMK-1 and OGT-1.
+A mutant with mislocalized CMK-1 responded initially with large reversals, but habituated normally, suggesting a shuttling of CMK-1 into the nucleus may not mediate tap habituation, as it does heat avoidance (Schild et al., 2014).